chrliem/bank-telemarketing-optimization/README.md

 ![Confusion Matrix Comparison](confusion-matrix.png)

-"XGBoost demonstrates higher Precision (58.2%) compared to Random Forest for Class 1 (Yes).
+XGBoost demonstrates higher Precision (58.2%) compared to Random Forest for Class 1 (Yes).
 From a reliability perspective, although the Recall remains low (0.29) due to the intentional removal of the 'duration' feature, XGBoost achieved higher F1-score, indicating more stable and balanced model performance

 ![Client Education](model-perfomance-yes.png)